kira-03/Cardano-Hackathon/README.md

 - On-chain analysis with holder distribution and liquidity metrics
 - AI-powered readiness scoring (A+ to F)
 - Exchange-specific requirements for Binance, Coinbase, Kraken, KuCoin, Gate.io
-- Cross-chain routing for Ethereum, BSC, Polygon, Solana
+- Cross-chain routing for Ethereum, BSC, Polygon, Solana and many more
-- Professional PDF reports with email delivery

 ---